D-Roberts/icd-gen/README.md

 Start Comet tracking (Comet is like wandb; used in industry): https://www.comet.com/ai-daor/icd-gen/view/new/panels

 * Track losses and save artifacts results outputs params plots and images per experiment.
-Clean code and to train properly if I move to more real models and not just toy.
+Clean code and to train properly when I move to more real models and not just toy.

 * To be able to create your own experiments, a Comet API Key must be created and placed in the icd-gen/.comet_api file and a Comet account username must be written to icd-gen/.comet_workspace, replacing the credentials I made public in this repo.